JetBrains/teamcity-documentation/topics/pull-requests.md

 <td></td>
 <td>

-**This option is intended for backward compatibility only.** Enables detection of officially unsupported pull request branches (pull-requests/*) instead of source branches.
+**This option is intended for backward compatibility only.** Enables detection of [officially unsupported Bitbucket](https://community.atlassian.com/t5/Bitbucket-questions/Current-Atlassian-position-regarding-refs-pull-requests-from/qaq-p/1376356#M54578) pull request branches (pull-requests/*) instead of source branches.
 Be careful: new builds might be triggered for changes committed within the last hour after switching.

 </td>